lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Use of RSA-KEM {{I-D.ietf-lamps-rfc5990bis}} requires additional specification.

 The RSA component keys MUST be generated at the 3072-bit security level in order to match security level with ML-KEM-768.
-Parsers SHOULD be flexible since RSA keys generated at the 3072-bit security level may not be exactly 3072 bits in length due to dropped leading zeros.

 As with the other composite KEM algorithms, when `id-MLKEM768-RSA3072-KMAC256` is used in an AlgorithmIdentifier, the parameters MUST be absent. `id-MLKEM768-RSA3072-KMAC256` SHALL instantiate RSA-KEM with the following parameters: